raviten/azure-powershell/src/Network/Network/help/Update-AzVpnConnection.md

 ```

 ### -ConnectionBandwidthInMbps
-The bandwith that needs to be handled by this connection in mbps.
+The bandwidth that needs to be handled by this connection in mbps.

 ```yaml
 Type: System.UInt32